 What is the Soul?

 In Hebrew, the word nephesh (or sometimes neshamah) means “soul” or “(breath of) life”, which symbolizes the invisible force within living creatures (nephesh chayyah) that animates the body.
 In Greek and the NT, the word is psychḗ (literally soul, presumably derived from the verb psycho, “to blow”) is used in the Hebrew Scriptural sense, not in the Greek philosophical sense.
 While soul is strikingly similar to the definition of spirit, context helps dissociate the two.
 The soul is referenced mostly in relation to life itself, humans and animals alike (“nephesh behemah”), or even a dead body that once housed life (Leviticus 21:11; Numbers 6:6; Haggai 2:13).
 It is the lifeforce of a person/creature, which includes the body, “For the life [nephesh] of the flesh is in the blood” (Leviticus 17:11; 3 John 2).
 It is not limited to a biological body though, and can extend from physical to spiritual, from this world to the next (Genesis 35:18; Matthew 10:28; Acts 3:23; Hebrews 6:19-20).
 This is made clearer in Acts when roughly three thousand “souls” were baptized and added to God’s Kingdom (Acts 2:41-43) or when Peter says in the days of Noah, “eight persons [souls, psychḗ], were brought safely through water.”
 (1 Peter 3:20).
 Since life or lifeforce are broad sweeping terms, the words nephesh and psychḗ can also refer to a “person” or “living being/creature” (Genesis 2:7; Leviticus 5:2; Ezekiel 18:4; 1 Peter 3:20; Revelation 18:13, 20:4), as well as in the sense of a self-reflecting agent such as “myself”, “himself” or “themselves” (Psalm 16:9-10; Jeremiah 13:7; 1 Samuel 22:2), but this does not seem to include personality traits from what I can tell so far (perhaps it does).
-While it does include emotional qualities, it is more so deep-seated bedrock feelings that intensely affect our sense of life or self, such as sorrow (Psalm 42:6; Matthew 26:38; Mark 14:34; Job 30:24-31), anguish (Deuteronomy 28:65; Judges 16:16; Psalm 43:5), resentment, hatred, or evil (1 Samuel 30:6; Proverbs 21:10, 23:2), deep affection or love (1 Samuel 18:1-3, 20:17), overjoyed in God (Luke 1:46-47), and so forth.
+While it does include emotional qualities, it is more so deep-seated bedrock feelings that intensely affect our sense of life or self, such as sorrow (Psalm 42:6; Matthew 26:38; Mark 14:34; Job 30:24-31), anguish or despair (Deuteronomy 28:65; Judges 16:16; Psalm 43:5), resentment, hatred, or evil (1 Samuel 30:6; Proverbs 21:10, 23:2), deep affection, intimacy, or brotherly love (1 Samuel 18:1-3, 20:17; Song of Solomon 1:7, 3:1-4; Jeremiah 12:7), feelings of overwhelming joy in God (Luke 1:46-47), deep desire for salvation and God (Genesis 23:8; Psalm 63:1, 5, 8-9; 119:81), sexual desire or spiritual lust (Genesis 34:3; Exodus 15:9; Jeremiah 2:24), courage in the face of death (Judges 16:30), and so forth.
 With all this in view, the soul seems to be the bedrock of the living self, the deepest sense of life and “I am”.

 Soul vs. Spirit